• Skip to primary navigation

 • Remove ¾ cup of the mixture and set aside to use for the top crumb.

-• Press the rest into the parchment-lined pan.
+• Press the rest into the parchment-lined pan and level off with a spatula.

 Make Chocolate Filling

-• Put the butter and chocolate, broken or use chips, into a 2-cup pyrex glass measuring cup and microwave for 1 minute.
-Stir until creamy.
-Spoon in the aquafaba, stir again.
-Add in the nut or seed butter, stir again.
+• Put the butter and chocolate chips, into a 2-cup pyrex glass measuring cup and microwave for 1 minute.
+Stir in sugar and stir until creamy.
+Spoon in the apple sauce, and nut butter and stir again.

-• Into a mixing bowl, combine the dry ingredients.
+• Into a medium mixing bowl, combine the dry ingredients.

 • Add the chocolate mixture to the dry mixture and stir into a batter.
-It will be a bit like a brownie batter.
+It will be like a brownie batter.

-• Spoon it onto the baked crust, and smooth the surface.
+• Spoon batter onto the baked crust and smooth the surface with a spoon.

 Add Crumb Top